rocherbpb/Barcoding/index.md

 iqtree -s input.fasta -m MF -mset mrbayes

 ```
-The optimal models are output in the ".best_scheme.nex" file
+The optimal models are output in the ".best_scheme.nex" file.

-To specify codon partitioned data, a nexus file is created with the following format (the COI barcode sequence will typically begin on Codon position 3):
+Below is an example of a nexus format codon partition file (the COI barcode sequence will typically begin on Codon position 3):

 ```markdown
 #nexus